LisaWolffhugel/gsplp/part5.md

 # Week 5

+## Azure Purview lab

+**Full day workshop**

+**When**: Week of 28th of February 2022 - exact date will be disclosed later.
+**Language**: English

+Link to the lab here : [Purview lab - github](https://github.com/tayganr/purviewlab) we will be available to quick start the lab and several time during the day to answer your question.

+No office hours this week.

+---
+# Week 6
 ## Azure Synapse Analytics Training

 **Full day workshop**

-**When**: Week of 14th of February if possible - will depend on Western Europe calendar - **Language**: English
+**When**: Week of 7th of March 2022 if possible  - exact date will be disclosed later.

-This workshop will be either delivered by us or by Western Europe team we will give more information sooner.

-**Workshop**
-In this workshop, you will look at the process of creating an end-to-end solution using Azure Synapse Analytics.
-It is composed of a white board session and a hands-on part.

-**Whiteboard design session**
-In this whiteboard design session, you will work in a group to look at the process of designing an end-to-end solution using Azure Synapse Analytics.
-The design session will cover data loading, data preparation, data transformation and data serving, along with performing machine learning and handling of both batch and real-time data.
-At the end of this whiteboard design session, you will be better able to design and build a complete end-to-end advanced analytics solution using Azure Synapse Analytics.

-**Hands-on lab**
+**Language**: English

+Link to the lab here : [Synapse analytic in a day - github](https://github.com/solliancenet/azure-synapse-analytics-day) We will start the lab with the [setup](https://github.com/solliancenet/azure-synapse-analytics-day/blob/master/00-setup-workspace.md)

 In this hands-on-lab, you will build an end-to-end data analytics with machine learning solution using Azure Synapse Analytics.
 The information will be presented in the context of a retail scenario.
 We will be heavily leveraging Azure Synapse Studio, a tool that conveniently unifies the most common data operations from ingestion, transformation, querying, and visualization.

----

-# Week 6

-## Azure Purview lab

-**Full day workshop**

-**When**: Week of 14th of February - date will be disclosed later.
-**Language**: English

-Link to the lab here : [Purview lab - github](https://github.com/tayganr/purviewlab) we will be available to quick start the lab and several time during the day to answer your question.

-Questions regarding the lab will also be answered/discussed during the office hours.
+Questions regarding the 2 labs will also be answered/discussed during the office hours on week 6.
+Azure Pass will be provided for the hands-on.
 ---

 [previous-link]: part4.md